EdwinTSalcedo/CUBITAL/README.md

 python inference.py
 ```

-The pretrained serialized models for this pipeline are placed in `edge/models`, while their detailed implementations are located in `notebooks`.
+The pretrained, serialized model files are stored in `edge/models`.
+The Jupyter notebooks (.ipynb files) in the `notebooks` directory contain the code used to train and evaluate these models, along with their architectural definitions.

 <a id="citation"></a>
 ## 4. Citation